 Other shows available for free from What’s On Stage are listed here.

-Pentabus Theatre Company (a frequent visitor to The Market Theatre):
+Pentabus Theatre Company (another frequent visitor to The Market Theatre):

 To celebrate World Theatre Day and to help you through these uncertain times, we are going to release recordings of our past shows on our website and social media channels.
 These can be streamed for free.
 They will remain live for the next three months and will be released weekly on a Friday at 2pm for anyone to view.